OpenDGPS/opendgps.github.io/about.md

 permalink: /about/
 ---

-I am a Data Scientist using R in daily business life.
+I am a Enterprise Data Architect most of the day.